-GRADE 10 required 1⁄2 CR SEM PREREQUISITE: SST06 and teacher recommendation
+GRADE 10 required 1⁄2 CR SEM PREREQUISITE: SST06 and teacher recommendation these global events.

-This course is a continuation of World History starting at 1914 and progressing to the end of the Cold War with special emphasis on World War I, the Interwar Years, World War II, and the Cold War.
-Students will analyze the causes and effects and evaluate the role major players had in these global events.
 Students will be able to participate in role-playing activities throughout the semester to bring history to life and make it more relevant to our lives.
 Honors students will take a more in-depth approach to the topics covered with Socratic seminars and additional papers and projects required.
 In addition, students will engage in historical source readings, analysis and discussion.